-- 4) State Statues related to Mental Health Practice - 5) State Statues related to Medical records, - 6) State Statues related to Uniform licensing - 7) HIPPA/HITECH Regulations - 8) Subpoena checklist - Total points for this section: 8 points a) Outline an informed consent process including 1) a written document, 2) summary of a verbal explanation, and 3) a discussion of factors that may require the review of the consent contract during the course of counseling.
-Be sure that the process and document clearly define confidentiality, privilege and privacy AND the exceptions to confidentiality, privilege and privacy.
-Additionally the informed consent must contain all relevant items as outlined in class, in the grading rubric, and in the text or readings.
+Demonstrate proficiency with the informed consent process by: 1) producing a written document that reflects adherence to the codes, principles, and laws.
+2) authoring a document that reflects the use of literature and research related to the informed consent document and process The informed consent must contain all relevant items as outlined in the grading rubric.
 In creating an Informed Consent document you should refer to reliable resources and the codes outlining the mandatory content for the document.
 Students will be required to author their own informed consent using best practice standards, ethical codes, and the recommendation of ethics scholars.